ParkinT/mastering_git/Course_Outline.md

  - Reset
   - Giant OOPS button

-### Section 6: Changing Managing History
+### Section 6: ~~Changing~~ Managing History

-Estimated Video Length: 19-25 mins
+Section Total Length: 30 minutes

-An introduction to git operations and commands that help to manage the repository history.

-An exploration of several examples of these commands.
+An introduction to git operations and commands that help to manage the repository history with an exploration of several examples of these commands.

-List of topics that will be covered in the section:
+List of topics covered in the section:

  - Altering History
  - Rebase